OndrejNevole/ActisProject1/README.md

 # This is a Spring boot application with Angular frontend (unfinished)
 This is a test application \
-The application uses a PostgreSQL database and spring boot to create REST API
+The application uses a PostgreSQL database and spring boot to create REST API \
+There are example requests in: "ActisProject1\ActisProject1\src\main\java\org\prisonerApp\main\example-requests.http"

 ## Build steps